The Norway Rat is one of the largest and most common rodents to infest houses in Western Washington.

 Rodents will cause extensive damage to insulation, vapor barriers, and HVAC systems in your crawlspace or attic.
 In some cases, they have been the cause of house fires, due to gnawed electrical wiring.
 Many times, the contamination becomes so severe that a crawlspace cleanout will be necessary to remove contaminated materials from your home.

-RODENT CONTROL PROCESS
+RODENT CONTROL METHODS

 We will place rodent trapping devices in discreet areas where rodent activity has been identified.
 We systematically seal up identified entry points to lock out the exterior population, and to drive any remaining rodents inside the structure into our traps.